almadhoob/reboot-student-profile/README.md

 ## Setup Instructions

+You can either [open the website from this URL](http://almadhoob.github.io/reboot-student-profile), or:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine: `git clone git@github.com:almadhoob/reboot-student-profile.git`
-2. Open `index.html` in your web browser to run the application.
+2. Serve it in your web browser using a command such as the following: `python3 -m http-server`

 ## Usage